 - If you are on time, you are probably late

-- Smile, laugh often and make it fun for everyone
+- Be kind, smile, laugh often and make it fun for everyone